Jack Kemp: Lou Saban era (1962–1965)

 According to Billy Shaw, Kemp's acquisition solved the Bills' quarterback problem, but Kemp was not excited about coming to Buffalo.
 According to Van Miller, "Jack's a skier, and he wanted to go to Denver and play for the Broncos.
 He hated the thought of coming to Buffalo."
 In Buffalo, he would become known for his love of reading a broad range of books including those by Henry Thoreau, which led to chidings from Saban.

 Injuries, including the broken finger, kept Kemp from playing for most of 1962.
 That season, Kemp received a military draft notice for service in the Vietnam War but was granted a draft waiver because of a knee problem.
 The injuries healed, and Kemp debuted for Buffalo on November 18, 1962, by directing the only touchdown drive in a 10–6 win over the Oakland Raiders.
+His start on December 8 versus New York (which he won 20-3), combined with his start against New York for San Diego (which he won 40-14) months earlier, made Kemp the first quarterback to ever start against the same team twice while playing for two different teams.
+As of 2025, six other quarterbacks have joined Kemp in this distinction, but only Kemp was successful in winning both starts.
 He played only four games for Buffalo in 1962, but made the AFL All-Star team.
 The Bills won three of their last four games to finish 7–6–1.